beta-europe/italy.beta-europe.org/_posts/2021-02-24-what-is-fear-an-interview-with-dr-igor-iarrobino.md

 ---
 title: "What is fear: an interview with Dr Igor Iarrobino"
 excerpt: "What is fear: an interview with Dr Igor Iarrobino"
-date: 2021-02-25 12:20:29
+date: 2021-02-26 11:14:44
 toc: false
 comments: false
 share: true
-published: false
+published: true
 edit: true
 ---
 ## Dr Igor Iarrobino is a psychologist and Biomedical Sciences PhD candidate at Universite' Catholique de Louvain.

 ![](/assets/images/dr_igor_iarrobino__interview_on_fear.jpg "Dr. Igor Iarrobino")

-This interview was conducted by Francesca Mazzola and used as a source for \[the article about Vaccine Hesitancy](/news/2021/02/24/vaccine-hesitancy-why-is-it-increasing.html)
+This interview was conducted by *Francesca Mazzola* and used as a source for [the article about Vaccine Hesitancy](/news/2021/02/24/vaccine-hesitancy-why-is-it-increasing/)

 **What is fear?**